Combined Presentations

 The SEEA EA identifies three key principles that enable accounts for different themes to be combined into coherent presentations[8]:

 Second, there must be a set of entities that are the focus of accounting.
 In ecosystem accounting, the focus is on ecosystems; in the SNA, the focus is on economic units; in the Central Framework, the focus is on individual stocks and flows.
 Combined presentations integrate multiple entity types, requiring consistent classifications that allow linkages across domains.
-The classification frameworks described in TG-0.2 Standards Overview provide the basis for this consistency.
+The classification frameworks described in TG-0.2 Overview of Relevant Statistical Standards provide the basis for this consistency.

 Third, multiple accounts are required to organize relevant information for a single theme.
 The SEEA and SNA frameworks demonstrate that no single account captures all relevant information.
 The same applies to combined presentations: a coherent narrative for ocean sustainability requires extent accounts, condition accounts, service flow accounts, economic accounts, and potentially social and governance accounts.